golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/managing-golem-wallet.md

 ## Obtaining funds to your mainnet account

-You can top up your wallet with MATIC/ETH and GLMs by running following command:
+You can top up your wallet with MATIC/ETH and GLMs by running the following command:

 {% tabs %}